 In Germany, relations between employees and employers are regulated in detail by law.
 Under the Works Constitution Act and other laws and regulations, the works council is granted comprehensive information and co-determination rights.
 Timely involvement of the works council and thus the employees in significant operational changes is therefore mandatory.

-GRI 403 Health and safety at work
+GRI 403 Occupational health and safety

 403-1 Management system for health and safety at work